GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### for of, for in, for () loops

-Prefer array built-ins for loops.
+Prefer array built-ins to iterate.

 ### Export objects with multiple variables